Seed Funding for Research In Evolutionary Medicine

 Seed Grants provide funding to initiate new research among interdisciplinary groups of faculty.
 Funds can be used for lab expenses, staff, field research, and other direct research expenses that would position the teams for external funding or publications (up to $20,000).
-PIs must be faculty from Duke, any UNC-System university (such as NC State or NC Central), or the North Carolina Museum of Natural Sciences Proposals should have a clear interdisciplinary focus and include multiple PIs or participants from different schools and/or universities, potentially including at least one person from a school focused on human or animal health (i.e., medical, dentistry, nursing, veterinary, or public health).
+PIs must be faculty from Duke, any UNC-System university*, or the North Carolina Museum of Natural Sciences Proposals should have a clear interdisciplinary focus and include multiple PIs or participants from different schools and/or universities, potentially including at least one person from a school focused on human or animal health (i.e., medical, dentistry, nursing, veterinary, or public health).

 Before You Apply

 All applicants are encouraged to contact Melissa Manus (firstname.lastname@example.org), Assistant Director of TRICEM, for feedback on project ideas.
 Proposals will be evaluated in terms of both the scientific value of the project and the qualifications of the applicant.
 Note that TriCEM funds do not cover indirect costs or Facilities and Administrative (F&A) Costs.